deadghost/stevedore/README.md

 That's cool, but here's one better.
 Let's do the same thing as the previous snippet but let's generate the script using a function that takes a path as an argument.
-This lets us generate a slightly different script with each new argument.
+This lets us generate a slightly different script with each different argument.

 ```clojure